Ekhane Aakash Neel (2008 TV series)

-Ekhane Aakash Neel was a Bengali medical romantic drama series which aired on Star Jalsha.
+Ekhane Aakash Neel is a Bengali medical romantic drama series which aired on Star Jalsha.
 It was the remake of StarPlus Sanjivani.
-The serial was set in a nursing home, and is themed on the love between Dr. Ujaan Chatterjee, a respected and talented young doctor, and Hiya, a free-spirited girl who is the central heroine of the drama.
+The serial is set in a nursing home, and is themed on the love between Dr. Ujaan Chatterjee, a respected and talented young doctor, and Hiya, a free-spirited girl who is the central heroine of the drama.
 In 2019, a reboot version Ekhane Aakash Neel (2019 TV series) premiered on Star Jalsha.

 Plot

 The male protagonist Dr. Ujan Chatterjee, a cardiologist by profession who lost his best friend and mentor, his mother when he was barely a boy and grew into an egotistic, rude, solitary man who preferred to remain cocooned in his own world, welcomed solitude to the point of extremity that he shunned out his own father and considered him an intruder.
 After successful completion of his medical studies in UK, he returned home and joined the 'Tulip' Nursing Home in Kolkata where once his father Dr. Amolendu Chatterjee- the renowned neurologist, used to work and was one of the pillars of its growth.
 After passing away of Dr. Richard O'Brien, the founder of the Nursing Home, his wife, Elina took over the responsibilities of running 'Tulip' and subsequently handed over charge of Tulip to her competent and efficient doctor-duo Dr. Moynak and Dr. Shomoresh Ganguly and moved to the hills.

 Ujan joined Tulip and came to be known as one of the best surgeons of Kolkata.
 The nursing home was small; its facilities were limited; but it was one of the most reliable places in the city because of its dedicated staff and professionally advanced doctors.
 One day, in one of his solitary jaunts, to be with himself, Ujan went to Kurseong where, he saved a person's life by giving him timely medical treatment.
 The news spread in that sleepy little hill station.
 The priest of the local Church was Friend-Philosopher-Guide to Elina and in search of a Doctor, he heard of Ujan's feat and took him to Elina who had suddenly fallen seriously ill.